tusharvatsa32/VisTransformers/README.md

 * Compare the performance of DETR's ResNet-101 backbone with ViT on some datasets.
 * Try to replace the CNN with the ViT.

+## Understanding the Flow
 Transformers Working description by Jay Alammar
 [1] https://jalammar.github.io/illustrated-transformer/
+Demo DETR Explaination and Dummy Code
 [2] https://medium.com/swlh/object-detection-with-transformers-437217a3d62e